 A bimanual exam is an exam performed using both hands to feel for structural abnormalities of reproductive organs that cannot be seen visually.
 This exam involves palpating the cervix and uterus.
 One hand is placed externally on the pubis, and the index and middle fingers of the other hand are inserted into the vagina to feel for placement, size and positioning of the uterus, as well as to feel for any abnormal masses.

 A speculum exam is an exam performed using a speculum to get a visual of the vaginal canal.
-A speculum is a device that is used to keep the vaginal opening open.
+A speculum is a device that is used to keep the vagina open for inspection.
 This allows the doctor to observe the cervix, letting them see whether or not there are any abnormalities like warts, sores or discharge that is abnormal in color or texture.
-During a speculum examination, a Pap smear is often conducted to test for cervical cancer.
+During a speculum examination, a Pap smear is often performed to test for cervical cancer.

 Pap Smears: What They Are & Why They’re Done